Winter has arrived:

 Wildlife in Winter ponds

-- Rotting plant material in pond water in Winter can cause unpleasant gas build up.
+- Rotting plant material in Winter pond water with insufficient oxygen can cause unpleasant gas build up.

-- This can kill any wildlife that may have remained in the water overwinter.
+- This build up can kill wildlife that may have remained in the water overwinter.

 - Melting a hole in the ice will not help to add enough oxygen back into the water.

-- But you can melt a hole in the ice using a metal saucepan so it melts gently to allow birds to drink.
+- But you can melt a hole in the ice using a metal saucepan so it melts gently to allow birds to drink or newts to pop up for a breath.

 - Don't smash the ice!
-It sends shock waves through the deeper water.
+It sends shock waves through the deeper water and can damage a liner.

 - Winter pond